 If you enter any of our contests, you get to join our exclusive film funding network at no extra cost.
 In this community, you'll be repeatedly contacted with independent film funding opportunities.

-Are you an international applicant without access to a credit or debit card?
+Are you an international filmmaker without access to a credit or debit card?
 You can enter with PayPal by clicking the link at the bottom of the entry form.
 If you cannot use PayPal, we also accept Western Union for international entrants.
 For instructions on how to submit with Western Union payment, please email [email protected]

 We also fund documentary short films and music videos.
-Scroll down to learn more about all of our contests below.
+Scroll down to learn more about all of our contests.

 Frequently Asked Questions

 How do I get funding for my film?

 For our short film contests, write one sentence that includes two components-- 1) a compelling premise and 2) how you would use some of the funding to produce your film if chosen as a winner.
 Your entry must be one sentence under 200 characters, and you must submit it via the form on the respective contests' entry page (narrative or documentary).
 You can see all of our funding opportunities here